tfwis/bbsubset/README.md

 # bbsubset

-abstract
+## What's this for ?

+bbsubset is a simple tool for R to selecet a subset of DNA barcodes from the fullset where each conponent is distant enough.

 ## Installation

-You can install the alpha version of `bbsubset` with:
+You can install `bbsubset` with:

 ``` r
 devtools::install_github("tfwis/bbsubset")
 ```

-## Example
+## Usage

 #### Load packages